alex-lushiku/bioshufflr/README.md

 **NOTE:** Don't forget to add `\n` after your prefix or before your affix if you want to insert a new line.

+Lastly, update `cookies/yourusername.json` with your own Instagram username.

 ## Usage

 You can run Bioshufflr by running `node app` in the command line.
 Just make sure you are in the project's root directory.